cara380nm/candlekeep/rex.md

  - Dragon themed tarot cards
  - 7xscroll remove curse
  - Potion of greater healing
+ - Scrivener's tale crap:
+   - Vellum map of Delimbiyran and environs (note states one site is "haven of the red quill", writing matches scriveners tale)
+   - Folio torn from unknown tomb with history of Delimbiyran and Fallphalorm (realm of 3 crowns, when it fell Delimbiyran rose after it)
+   - Tucked into the Folio are sheaf of notes by Machil (scrivener's tale writer).
+They talk of adventure seeking "the shadow glass" - a great treasure.
+   - Unsent unsigned letter from Machil.
+"To family. ... pray evils done by Nintra Siotta (princess of shadow glass, lady of dread omens, seeker of 3 crowns) undone after my death."
+   - Guardians almost finished...
+Stairs above descend to haven of red quill...
+ - Wand of Smiles

 ## Mule - muriel
  - Saddle bags